George Ord Sr.

-Captain George Ord Sr. (May 26, 1741 – October 13, 1806) was an sea captain during the American Revolution, and a privateer who worked on behalf of Philadelphia merchants, who later started a rope-making and ship-chandler business in Philadelphia.
+Captain George Ord Sr. (May 26, 1741 – October 13, 1806) was a sea captain during the American Revolution, and a privateer who worked on behalf of Philadelphia merchants, who later started a rope-making and ship-chandler business in Philadelphia.
 He was appointed Warden of the Port of Philadelphia in 1785.

 Early life

 George Ord was born in England and immigrated to Southwark, Philadelphia County.
 On January 17, 1767, he married Rebecca Lindmeyer of Southwark, who was the sister-in-law of Reverend Eric Nordenlind, pastor of the Swedish Lutheran Church (commonly called Gloria Dei, or Old Swedes' Church) on the Delaware River.
 George and Rebecca resided at 784 Front St., in Philadelphia.
 They had four children including George Ord Jr., who was a famous naturalist, Ann (Ord) Pinkerton, Maria (Ord) McMullen, and Henrietta Ord.
 The family is buried at the Gloria Dei cemetery.

 Revolutionary Activity

-As captain of the Lady Catherine, Ord led a successful gun powder raid at Bermuda in August, 1775, and brought the munitions back to Philadelphia for use by the continental army.
+As captain of the Lady Catherine, Ord led a successful gunpowder raid at Bermuda in August, 1775, and brought the munitions back to Philadelphia for use by the continental army.